 SB 38 – A MULTIPLE OFFENDER PROGRAM

 For anyone who has more than one DUI within ten years counting from the date of the offense to the date of the offense, the court, upon a conviction may order an 18-month program, also known as SB 38.
-SB 38 consists of 12 hours of alcohol and drug education, 52 hours of group counseling, 26 individual counseling sessions during the first 12 months of the program, and 6 one hour community reentry monitoring sessions of one session per month during the last 6 months of the 18 month period.
+SB 38 consists of 12 hours of alcohol and drug education, 52 hours of group counseling, 26 individual counseling sessions during the first 12 months of the program, and 6 one-hour community reentry monitoring sessions of one session per month during the last 6 months of the 18-month period.

-Los Angeles County is one of few counties that offer a 30-month program.
+Los Angeles County is one of the few counties that offer a 30-month program.
 The 30-month program is discretionary with the courts and is an alternative sentence under a 3rd offense DUI sentencing scheme.
-The program requirements are 78 hours of group counseling, 12 hours of alcohol and drug education, 120-300 hours of community service, close and regular individual interviews.
+The program requirements are 78 hours of group counseling, 12 hours of alcohol and drug education, 120-300 hours of community service, and close and regular individual interviews.

 Each Alcohol Education Program is a bargaining tool in a DUI prosecution.
 For example, a 30-month Alcohol Education Program is a part of a 30/30 program where a defendant instead of being sentenced to 120 days in the county jail will only spend 30 days in the county jail and complete a 30-month program.
 Contact (818) 921 7744 Los Angeles DUI Attorney now for a free consultation about your DUI case.
 We provide quality representation at an affordable price.